-- Article 21 (1) The Minister of Justice and the Supreme Court must each order the organizing committee members to handle the administrative functions related to the incorporation of the JLSC. - (2) The organizing committee members that the Supreme Court issues orders to must be judges. - (3) Once the organizing committee members have completed preparations for the incorporation of the JLSC, they must notify the Minister of Justice and the Supreme Court of this without delay and hand over their functions to the person named to become the president pursuant to paragraph (1) of the preceding Article.
+- Article 21 (1) The Minister of Justice or the Supreme Court orders the organizing committee members to handle the administrative functions related to the incorporation of the JLSC. - (2) The organizing committee members that the Supreme Court issues orders to must be judges. - (3) Once the organizing committee members have completed preparations for the incorporation of the JLSC, they must notify the Minister of Justice and the Supreme Court of this without delay and hand over their functions to the person nominated to become the president pursuant to paragraph (1) of the preceding Article.